-Another great China VPN that consistently works and offers reliable performance is VyprVPN.
+Another great option is VyprVPN, a safe, secure, and reliable VPN for China.
 VyprVPN utilizes an advanced obfuscation method that they call the Chameleon protocol.
 This is a self-developed OpenVPN protocol that obfuscates all VPN traffic to look like regular HTTPS encryption.
 When you use the Chameleon protocol with the VyprVPN apps, you’ll be able to easily get through the Great Firewall.

-VyprVPN is also unique in that they physically own every VPN sever in their network – in other words, no rented servers.
-This provides VyprVPN users with excellent security and also helps to ensure the reliable speeds.
+VyprVPN is also unique in that they physically own all servers in their network (no rental servers from third parties).
+This provides VyprVPN users with excellent security and fast speeds.
 VyprVPN recently updated their network infrastructure and I’ve found speeds and reliability to be good – see the VyprVPN review for test results.

 VyprVPN offers custom apps for Windows, Mac OS, iOS, Android, and routers.
-All VyprVPN subscription plans come with a 30 day money-back guarantee – get the most savings with VyprVPN’s 25% off coupon here.
+All VyprVPN subscription plans come with a 30 day money-back guarantee.

 How to use VyprVPN in China

 Here are step-by-step instructions for how to use VyprVPN in China:

 - Go to the VyprVPN website and sign up for a subscription.
 (If you are in China and the main website is blocked, go to the VyprVPN mirror site here.)

 - Download the VyprVPN apps for the devices you want to use.